steveWDamesJr/budget-app/README.md

 - [x] Milestone 6: Create the page to add a transaction
 - [x] Milestone 7: Create the transactions page
 - [x] Milestone 8: Record a video for the project
-- [x] Milestone 9: debug rubocob linter errors
+- [x] Milestone 9: debug Rubocob linter errors

 ## Getting Started